 For fixed income securities, there is a risk that the price of these securities will go down as interest rates rise.
 Another risk of fixed income securities is credit risk, which is the risk that an issuer of a bond will not be able to make principal and interest payments on time.
+Other risks of fixed income securities include market, inflation, call, prepayment and liquidity risks.

-Liquidity risk is the risk of not being able to buy or sell investments quickly for a price that is close to the true underlying value of the asset.
+.Liquidity risk is the risk of not being able to buy or sell investments quickly for a price that is close to the true underlying value of the asset.